magnumjs/mag.js/examples/tutorials/stateless-components.md

 Element Matchers are the instructions of the component.
 Preferably, only attach dynamic values that will be matched to html and via props for componentization.

-There are 5 ways to reference an element within a module
+There are 5 ways to reference an element within a module:
 * class name
 * tag name
 * data-bind attribute value
 * id
 * or name attribute value

 ##Props
 When Mag.JS sees an element representing a user-defined component, it passes attributes to this component as a single object.